GaiserLab/Kleindl_et_al_2026_Production_and_Enrichment_Shallow_Freshwater_Systems/README.md

 ## Manuscript Highlights

 - Water-column total phosphorus (TP) is not a reliable indicator of benthic chlorophyll-a production in P-limited shallow freshwater ecosystems.
-- Instead, benthic producer phosphorus standing stock forms a predicable positive relationship with benthic algal chlorophyll-a and macrophyte biomass.
+- Instead, benthic algal and macrophyte TP standing stock form predictable positive relationships with benthic algal chlorophyll-a and macrophyte biomass, respectively.
-- This benthic biomass-TP standing stock relationship can be used to develop a trophic status classification system for shallow lentic ecosystems like wetlands.
+- These benthic biomass-TP standing stock relationships can be used to develop a trophic status classification system for shallow lentic ecosystems like wetlands.

 ## Keywords